 JSCAPE, the leader in platform and protocol independent managed file transfer solutions, is pleased to announce the release of its flagship MFT Server product to the Amazon AWS Marketplace.Read More

 Companies who deal with high volume file transfers on a regular basis quickly run out of storage space.
 So, with all the the talk about the scalability of the cloud, you might be wondering — wouldn't it be wise to start moving the files you accumulate to a cloud storage service?
 Of course it is.
 But there's a proper way to do it.Read More

 Sending someone multi-megabyte or even gigabyte-sized files is getting more common these days.
 For example, in our Help Desk, it's normal to receive a zip file of log data of over 100MB.
 While it might seem this is just a highly specialized case that's only common in the tech business, it's not.

 A single high resolution image can already run up to a few megabytes, while a regular video can easily exceed 50MB.
 We often use videos and images in our Power Point presentations and other files, so media file attachments of these types can be pretty common.

 The problem is, people often resort to solutions that aren't suitable for sending large files, especially in an enterprise environment.
-Email, which is the most common way of sending files, is not suitable for this.
+Email, which is the most common way of sending files, is not a suitable big file transfer method for this.
 So are other methods many people unwisely use at work for sharing really big files; files that are even much larger than a gigabyte.Read More

 Although it's been around for quite a while, Single Sign-On or SSO has just started gaining widespread adoption.
 But it's spreading real fast.
 In fact, if you surf the Web everyday, I bet you've seen many websites inviting you to login using one of these ...